Woutitit/woutitit.github.io/index.md

 9. [Articles](#articles)

 ## How to use this site
-During song making, the most useful articles are under the **"Quick reference"** header.
-For song analysis or more specific examples, all the resources are under **"Analysis"**.
-For learning you should first consult general tips.
-If nothing found, go to the more specific headers under it.
-If still nothing, consult the "What-is" or "How-to" articles.
+- During song making: See "Quick reference" header.
+- Analysis: See "Analysis" header.
+- Learning:
+  - Consult "General tips"
+  - If nothing found, consult any headers under it.
+  - If still nothing, consult the "What-is" or "How-to" articles.

 ## Planning
 - [Personal improvement plan](personal-improvement-plan.md)